Maxfire/docker-drupal/drupal-7/README.md

 	drush @docker.agomezmoron_drupal cc all

 This will clear the cache of your Drupal site.
 All other commands will function as well.

-### Using Drupal Console

-Similarly to Drush, Drupal Console can also be run locally, and execute commands remotely.
-Create a new file called `~/.console/sites/docker.yml` and add the following contents: i
-	# ~/.console/sites/docker.yml
-	agomezmoron_drupal:
-		root: /var/www
-		host: localhost
-		port: 8022 # Or any other port you specify when running the container
-		user: root
-		console: drupal

-You can now call something like:

-	drupal --target=docker.agomezmoron_drupal module:download ctools 8.x-3.0-alpha19

-You can find more information about Drupal Console [in the official documentation](https://hechoendrupal.gitbooks.io/drupal-console/content/en/using/how-to-use-drupal-console-in-a-remote-installation.html).

 ### Running tests